Guidance and tips for buying a kayak or canoe paddle

-Even on a short paddling trip, you can easily take hundreds of strokes, so the right kayak paddle will have a huge impact on your paddling speed, efficiency, feel and enjoyment.
+Even on a short paddling trip, you can easily take hundreds of strokes, so the right kayak paddle will have a huge impact on your paddling speed, efficiency, feel and overall enjoyment.
 The lightest full carbon paddles weigh 750g and the heaviest basic paddles over a kilo, and with prices ranging from €30 to €450, there really is a lot to choose from.
 Read our guide which explains the most important criteria such as length, material, weight, paddle size and shape and choose the kayak paddle that suits you best.
-If there is one feature to remember, see point 1, length and how to determine the basic size of the paddle.
+If there is one feature to remember, see point 1; length and how to determine the basic size of the paddle.

 info@vesiurheilu.fi

-045 841 7744
++358 (0)45 841 7744

-Kayak kayak paddles
+Kayak paddles

-Two-foot kayak paddles for camping, rental, cottage, lake and sea.
+Two-bladed kayak paddles for camping, rental, cottage, lake and sea.

-Simple and high quality individual canoe paddles.
+Simple and high quality canoe paddles.

 1. User length